 We are a young family of four.
 I am a nurse.
 My husband currently works for Ford motor company as a mechanical engineer and my two girls are only one and three years.
 We are starting our visa process in order to move to Perth.
 But where?
 I will still want to work, part-time.
 My husband wants to work.
 Good schools.
 Nice house prices, although we are looking to build.
 All of which not too far from each other.

 The idea of moving to OZ is for a better quality of life for us as a family.
 We liked the sound of Joondalup, Bunbury or Armadale.
 Any advice?
 Would you recommend a visit first to check things out, or merely do it once we are there and renting?

 Coming as a nurse from the UK, you'll most likely be qualified to work here without much trouble.
-But my wife, a Migration Agent, says there are some things to check.
+But there are some things to check.
 One thing is your recent work experience, if you've been at home with the children for several years.